firefly-oss/core-orchestrator/README.md

 ## Overview

-Core Orchestrator is a microservice that orchestrates business processes related to customer management.
+Core Orchestrator is a microservice that orchestrates business processes related to customer management and document handling.
 It uses Camunda 8 (Zeebe) as the workflow engine to execute BPMN processes.
 The service provides REST APIs for starting processes and implements workers that execute the tasks defined in those processes.

 Key features:
 - Orchestration of customer creation processes (legal and natural persons)
+- Document management processes
 - Integration with external services through adapters
 - Asynchronous processing using Zeebe workflow engine
 - RESTful API for process initiation